agens-no/EllipticCurveKeyPair/README.md

 ## Nitty-gritty

-Apple released API for using the Secure Enclave (`kSecAttrTokenIDSecureEnclave`) in iOS 9.
+Apple released an API for using the Secure Enclave (`kSecAttrTokenIDSecureEnclave`) in iOS 9.
 Using the Security Framework can be a little bit confusing.
-That's why I created this.
+That’s why I created this.
 You may use it as example code and guidance or you may use it as a micro framework.

-I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` c api's in Swift 3, but the implementation is quite straight forward thanks to awesome Swift 3 features.
+I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` C APIs in Swift 3, but the implementation is quite straight forward thanks to awesome Swift 3 features.

 ## Installation

-Just drag the `Sources/EllipticCurveKeyPair.swift` file into your xcode project.
+Just drag the `Sources/EllipticCurveKeyPair.swift` file into your XCode project.

-Too keep the source code here at a minimum you need to pass a sha256 function yourself in to this library because [CommonCrypto is missing a module map for swift](http://www.openradar.me/26276263).
+To keep the source code here at a minimum you need to pass a sha256 function in to this library yourself because [CommonCrypto is missing a module map for swift](http://www.openradar.me/26276263).
 In the demo app you'll see how you can do that very easily.

 ## Usage